Want to see the URL Targeting feature in action? Check out our two-minute video on URL Targeting:

 Exact match will run an experiment only when users load the exact URL.

-Like simple match, exact match ignores trailing slashes, http/https protocols, and www.
+Like simple match, exact match ignores trailing slashes at the end of your URL, http/https protocols, and www.
 Also like simple match, exact match doesn’t ignore subdirectories, extensions, or changes in subdomains (

 Unlike simple match, exact match doesn’t ignore changes to query or hash parameters.